jazzband/django-ddp/README.rst

 Limitations
 -----------
-The 0.2.x release series only supports DDP via WebSockets_, version 0.3.0 and beyond are expected to also use SockJS, to support browsers that don't have WebSockets.
+The 0.2.x release series only supports DDP via WebSockets_.
+Future development may resolve this by using SockJS, to support browsers that don't have WebSockets.

 Changes must be made via the Django ORM as django-ddp uses `Django signals`_ to receive model save/update signals.